-In this guide, important events in the Crafts' lives are told through words, a map, newspaper reproductions, and illustrations.
+Within the film and in this guide, important events in the Crafts' lives are told through words, a map, newspaper reproductions, and illustrations.
 Combine these storytelling methods and others to create a first-person account of your life that includes your dreams for the future.

 Consider how stories are told by artists, including songwriters, photographers, film directors, and more.
 Choose events that are the most relevant to your story and use this page to brainstorm ideas for your project.